oracle/content-and-experience-toolkit/sites/doc/compiler.md

 #### Detail Pages

-Detail pages in OCE sites allow a single page to show information for a number of Content Items.
+Detail pages in OCM sites allow a single page to show information for a number of Content Items.
 For example, the same detail page may be used to handle the following URLs: /detail/item1.html, /detail/item2.html, and /detail/item3.html.
 Each of these URLs would display the same page structure, but show the content related to the Content Items whose slug values are item1.html, item2.html, and item3.html, respectively.
 For this situation the cec template compiler might create four files:

 * /detail/item1.html
 * /detail/item2.html